 - If this isn’t the first time your dog has developed crusty skin, do you notice any patterns among the previous incidents?

 The combined efforts of the skin, the immune system, and the normal skin microbiota usually hold a pretty good defense against pathogens.
 But when one or more of these are compromised, pathogenic microorganisms stand a chance.

 Bacteria and fungus can penetrate the defenses when there is a break in the skin such as wounds, scratches, or even insect bites.
 An immune system that is already fighting a different pathogen may not be able to protect the body from the influx of pathogens.
 When the colonies of good bacteria and fungus on the skin die, the layer of protection they provide disappears with them, giving bad bacteria and fungus a chance to grow in their place.

 It is important to note that infections may be secondary to existing health problems that may or may not be skin-related.
 In this case, treatment will involve eradicating the pathogens and working on the underlying problem.

 Keeping your dog clean using gentle, vet-approved shampoo can help prevent infection.
-Remember that microorganisms love moisture and heat, so take care to dry out areas that retain these, such as armpits, in between paws, and the genital area.
+Remember that microorganisms love moisture and heat, so remember to dry out areas that retain these, such as armpits, in between paws, and the genital area.

-To help you vet assess the likelihood of bacterial or fungal infection in your pet, ponder on these questions:
+To help you vet to assess the likelihood of bacterial or fungal infection in your pet, reflect on these questions:

 - Has your pet visited woody or grassy areas lately?